 But first, it has to travel hundreds or thousands of miles from the factory to the hospital.

 Shipping high-value equipment always requires extra care.
-But when lives are depending on the safe arrival of your product, custom packaging that guarantees a successful shipment should be a top priority.
+But when lives are depending on the safe arrival of your product, custom medical device and equipment packaging that guarantees a successful shipment should be a top priority.

 First, Do No Harm